ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ## Type Aliases & `NewType`

-As codebases grow, type annotations can become complex.
-For example, you might have a `dict` with nested structures or a `tuple` with many elements.
+Suppose you have a `dict` with nested structures or a `tuple` with many elements.
 Writing out these types every time can get unwieldy.
-Type aliases assign a name to a type (especially a complex one) to make annotations cleaner and more maintainable.
+Type aliases assign a name to a type to make annotations cleaner and more maintainable.

 A type alias is a name assignment at the top level of your code.
 We normally name type aliases with CamelCase to indicate they are types: